digicatapult/sqnc-documentation/docs/runtimeUpgrade.md

 If a chain has an agreed administrator account, that account can be used to upgrade the runtime with `sudo`.
 This example uses the default `Alice` account that's part of the membership of `dscp-node` when run in `dev` mode.

 1. Open [Polkadot Substrate Portal](https://polkadot.js.org/apps/) in a browser and connect to the local node.
-2. Go to `Developer` -> `Extrinsics`.
+2. Go to `Developer` -> `Sudo`.
-3. Set the selected account to `Alice`.
-4. Select the `sudo` pallet and the `sudoUncheckedWeight(call, weight)` function.
-This is necessary to bypass weight checking that would normally cause a transaction block as large as this to fail.
-5. Set the call to `system` and `setCode(code)`.
+3. Set the call to `system` and `setCode(code)`.
-6. Click `file upload` and upload `dscp_node_runtime.compact.compressed.wasm`.
+4. Click `file upload` and upload `dscp_node_runtime.compact.compressed.wasm`.
-7. `Weight` can remain as `0`.
+5. Click `with weight override` and set unchecked weight to `1`.

 ![sudo transaction](../assets/runtimeUpgrade/sudo.png)

-8. Click `Submit Transaction` then `Sign and Submit`.
+6. Click `Submit Sudo Unchecked` then `Sign and Submit`.
-9. If the transaction is successful the spec version in the top-left will have changed to match the new runtime version.
+7. If the transaction is successful the spec version in the top-left will have changed to match the new runtime version.
 The runtime is upgraded!

 ### Collective + Doas